Skip to main content

 How do I see a client's appointment history?

-Written by Victor
+Written by inter com

-Updated over a week ago
+Updated over a year ago

 Client appointment history is a particularly useful section for keeping track of a customer's shopping habits, preferences and needs.
 Thanks to Treatwell Pro, customer history is generated automatically.
 The management system saves the data from each appointment and the results can be found at any time in the customer file in the Client List.